rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 With mirrored classic queues, publishing to a full queue with `reject-publish-dlx` resulted in RabbitMQ republishing a rejected message to a dead letter exchange.
 With quorum queues, to apply the same logic, you must change `reject-publish-dlx` to `reject-publish`.
 Then, handle negative acknowledgements: after getting a negative acknowledgement, the application must publish the message again to a different exchange.

-To find out if  `overflow` set to `reject-publish-dlx` is configured for the mirrored classic queues you want to migrate, check for the `x-max-priority` string in the list of queues output that is provided by running the command in the **Finding the Mirrored Classic Queues for Migration**  section or you can also search for the ``reject-publish-dlx`` string in the source code.
+To find out if  `overflow` set to `reject-publish-dlx` is configured for the mirrored classic queues you want to migrate, check for the `x-max-priority` string in the list of queues output that is provided by running the command in the [Finding the Mirrored Classic Queues for Migration](#find-mcq) or you can also search for the ``reject-publish-dlx`` string in the source code.

 ### Global QoS for Consumers